CharidimosTzedakis/paw-ui/README.md

 ```bash
 pnpm i
 ```
-2. Put your cat api key in the .env file (or create a .env.local file with the corresponding entry).
+2. Put your cat api key in the `.env` file in the prepared env variable (or create a `.env.local` file with the corresponding entry).
 You can get your api key from https://thecatapi.com/ by providing your email.
 3. Start the project
 ```bash